Nexmo/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/make-app-tp-phone-call/kotlin.md

 }
 ```

-Launch the app and make your fist call.
+Launch the app and make your first call.